moskv08/PhotographyWebsiteTemplate/readme.md

 # Simple photography page template

-Have a look at yourself: https://robbmoskv.github.io/PhotographyWebsiteTemplate/
+Have a look on your own: https://robbmoskv.github.io/PhotographyWebsiteTemplate/

+## Documentation

+- [x] HTML5 one pager
+- [x] CSS style sheet + fontawsome
+- [x] Small bunch of VanillaJs

 ---

-> This smooth piece of a template was done with the help of a cool **Traversy Media** Tutorial.
+> This smooth piece of a template was done by the help of a cool **Traversy Media** Tutorial.